CSU Online offers programs that qualify for:

 Apply for Financial Aid

 Complete the Free Application for Federal Student Aid (FAFSA).
-Once you have been accepted to CSU and enrolled in your courses, a Student Financial Services representative will adjust your financial aid award to reflect the cost of your program.
+Once you have been accepted to CSU and enrolled in your courses, an Office of Financial Aid representative will adjust your financial aid award to reflect the cost of your program.
 When completing the FAFSA please reference CSU’s Federal School Code: 001350.

-To check the status of your financial aid application, visit RAMweb and click "Current Financial Aid Awards."
-There you can review where you are in the financial aid process, view your current award notice, accept/decline your loan(s), and complete other processing requirements.
+To check the status of your financial aid application, visit RAMweb and select Financial Aid under the Financial Information section.
+You can review where you are in the financial aid process, view your current award notice, accept/decline your loan(s), and complete other processing requirements.

 Tuition Assistance Plans (TAP)